Office for Research and Sponsored Programs

-Over the course of a project, it may become necessary to transfer funds within a grant budget - perhaps more money is needed in travel and less is needed in equipment.
+Over the course of a project, it may become necessary to transfer funds within a grant budget -- perhaps more money is needed in travel and less is needed in equipment.
 While most sponsors will allow for some degree of rebudgeting, other sponsors can be very restrictive.
-Staff of the ORSP can help to determine whether a particular budget revision requires prior approval of the sponsoring agency.
-If a written request to the sponsor is necessary, the letter should include a justification for the proposed budget change including a statement on how the project will benefit by the proposed adjustment.
+Staff in the ORSP can help determine whether a particular budget revision requires prior approval of the sponsoring agency.
+If a written request to the sponsor is necessary, the letter should include a justification for the proposed budget change, including a statement on how the project will benefit by the proposed adjustment.
 The letter should be counter-signed by an authorized institutional official.
-This is done through the ORSP, however, in all such cases the Office of Controller (x 3-6846) should be consulted in the preparation of a budget-change letter to assure that the dollar figures cited are accurate.
+This is done through the ORSP; however, in all such cases the Office of Controller (x 3-6846) should be consulted in the preparation of a budget-change letter to ensure that the dollar figures cited are accurate.

 Cost Sharing and Matching Funds

 The true total cost of the project a University performs through a specific grant or contract is difficult to calculate.
-Salaries, travel expenses, equipment and the like are easy enough to allocate to a single project or account; but not so laboratory and office space, utilities, administrative and custodial services, library services, public safety, and so on.
+Salaries, travel expenses, equipment, and the like are easy enough to allocate to a single project or account, but this is not so with laboratory and office space, utilities, administrative and custodial services, library services, public safety, and so on.
 Likewise, the University incurs depreciation costs and the costs of capital improvements, none of which can be easily broken down and allocated to separate grant accounts and projects.
-For this reason, the Federal government periodically negotiates "Facilities and Administrative Costs (F&A)" Agreements with colleges and universities.
-Until recent years, F&A Agreements with the Federal government were known as Indirect Costs Agreements.
+For this reason, the federal government periodically negotiates "Facilities and Administrative Costs" Agreements (F&A Agreements) with colleges and universities.
+Until recent years, F&A Agreements with the federal government were known as Indirect Costs Agreements.
 Most private agencies still refer to this form of cost recovery as Indirect Costs.

 At Hofstra University, our F&A Agreement is negotiated with the U.S. Department of Health and Human Services.
 Details concerning our current rate Agreement can be obtained by contacting staff of the ORSP.